Paris Jackson: 2019–present

 On June 24, 2019, the eve of the 10th anniversary of her father's death, it was confirmed that Jackson would make an appearance in the third season of the VH1 television series Scream.
 Jackson then appeared in Habit, portraying Jesus Christ.
 Jackson also signed a deal with Republic Records.
 Her first single, "Let Down", was released on October 29, 2020, as well as the music video for the song.
-Her debut album, Wilted, was released on November 18, 2020.
+Her debut album, Wilted, was released on November 13, 2020.

 In 2021 the song "Notes on a ghost" performed by Paris Jackson and Gabriel Glenn won the Best Music award at the Top Indie Film Awards.
 The song was part of the soundtrack of the film The Passenger which was directed by Alexander Bruckner.
 On April 22, 2021, it was reported that Jackson joined the cast of the tenth season of the FX anthology horror series, American Horror Story in an undisclosed role.
 She starred as Maya in the first story of the American Horror Story spinoff series, American Horror Stories, which premiered July 15, 2021.

 On June 12, 2022, Jackson attended the 75th Tony Awards with her brother Prince in support of the Broadway musical MJ the Musical and lead actor Myles Frost who won the Tony Award for Best Actor in a Musical.
 Frost won the Tony Award for portraying Jackson's father Michael Jackson.
 MJ the Musical won a total of four awards that night.
 Jackson and Prince introduced a performance from the musical.
 Both siblings attended the opening night of the musical at the Neil Simon Theatre in New York along with cousin TJ, son of Tito of the Jackson 5.

-On February 18, 2022, Paris shared the Lost EP.
+On February 18, 2022, Jackson shared the Lost EP.
 The EP includes a collaboration with Caamp called "Lost", and solo songs "Breathe Again" and "Never Going Back Again".
 In June 2022, Jackson released the single and the following music video to "Lighthouse".
 The video has a 1990s-rock grunge vibe that pays homage to Nirvana and Kurt Cobain.
 On October 28, 2022, Jackson released a single titled "Just You".

+In September 2024, Jackson walked the runway at Paris Fashion Week S/S 2025 for Maison Yoshiki Paris, the high fashion brand created by Japanese rock star Yoshiki.

+In July 2025, Paris Jackson formally objected to the Jackson estate's request for legal fees, raising concerns about "irregular payments", including so‑called "premium payments" for unrecorded attorney time and urged the court to deny the fee request until full invoicing was provided.